instaloader/instaloader/docs/cli-options.rst

    Also **download stories** of each profile that is downloaded.
 Requires :option:`--login`.

-.. option:: --metadata-json
+.. option:: --no-metadata-json

-   Create a JSON file containing the metadata of each post.
-This does not include comments (see :option:`--comments`) nor geotags (see :option:`--geotags`).
-The JSON files contain the properties of :class:`instaloader.Post`.
+   Do not create a JSON file containing the metadata of each post.

+.. option:: --no-compress-json

+   Do not xz compress JSON files, rather create pretty formatted JSONs.

 .. option:: --stories-only